pprkut/lintpkg/README.md

 - $PKG_EXTENSION - This is the compression format used by the package

 Additionally there are several functions one can use for reporting issues.
-All of these take two arguments, where the first is the messageid of the issue, and the second is additional optional information, most commonly the offending file.
+All of these take variable arguments, where the first is the messageid of the issue, and any further argument is additional optional information.
+Most commonly the first additional argument (so the second argument over all) would be the name of the offending file.

 - log_error() logs an issue as an error.
 - log_warning() logs an issue as a warning.